VibhuDixit-2215001940/sentinel-pricing/readme.md

 ## 📊 Pricing Tier Thresholds

-The thresholds below are calculated from **West Europe list prices** as of **February 2022**.
-If your region or pricing differs, use the [Excel Calculator](excel-calculator/sentinel-pricing-tiers-and-recommendation-thresholds.xlsx) to recalculate.
+The thresholds below are calculated from **West Europe list prices**.
+If your region or pricing differs, use the bundled Excel calculator to recalculate.

 <table>
 <tr>